-Dr Tom Flynn is a UK-based art historian, critic and journalist, specialising in the professional practices of the international art market, historical and contemporary sculpture, and issues in art crime and cultural heritage.
+Dr Tom Flynn is a UK-based art historian, critic and provenance researcher, specialising in the professional practices of the international art market, historical and contemporary sculpture, and issues in art crime and cultural heritage.

 He has written for numerous international art publications and has held board positions with art data company, Invaluable.com, and with Eyestorm.com, the limited edition print publishers.